michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 Let's look at the steps we'll follow for troubleshooting networked systems.
 Note that the network-specific CompTIA method is nearly identical to the generic DECSAR method.
-We'll identify the problem, work up a theory about the cause, test that theory, create a plan for correcting the issue, and close out the documentation we've been keeping throughout the process.
+We'll identify the problem, work up a theory about the cause, test that theory, create a plan for correcting the issue, put that plan in motion, and close out the documentation we've been keeping throughout the process.

 :::